 Many people use local directory services to find customer ratings, locations, and information about local businesses.
 Some groups of customers might use Yelp, some Foursquare.
 Even Facebook is getting in on local business search and directories action!

-The best way to make sure your business is everywhere local consumers are looking is to be everywhere.
-A local business directory management service will make that an easy process for you and will pay for itself.
+The best way to make sure your business is everywhere local consumers are looking is to be visible in all the most important places online.
+A local marketing automation tool will make that an easy process for you and will pay for itself.

 In addition to the major directories and searches, there are many specialties too.
 Angie’s List is a popular one but there are many others also.